pohly/external-attacher/build-rules/README.md

 `[git subtree](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt)`
 is the recommended way of maintaining a copy of the rules inside the `build-rules` directory of a project.
-This way, it is possible to make changes also locally and push them back to the shared repository at a later time.
+This way, it is possible to make changes also locally, test them and then push them back to the shared repository at a later time.

 Cheat sheet: